 Sustainable diesel slashes CO2 emissions at water authority

-The Noorderzijlvest Water Authority uses sustainable HVO100 diesel (Hydrotreated Vegetable Oil) for its entire fleet of machinery and three pumping stations.
-This significantly reduces CO2 emissions.
-HVO100 delivers a CO2 reduction of no less than 90 percent compared to normal diesel.
-The use of this fuel is in line with the water authority sustainability goals, such as becoming climate neutral in the long term.
+Noorderzijlvest Water Authority sustainable HVO100 diesel (Hydrotreated Vegetable Oil) for its entire fleet of machinery and three pumping stations.
+This results in a significant reduction in CO2 emissions.
+HVO100 delivers a CO2 reduction of as much as 90 percent compared to regular diesel.
+The use of this fuel aligns with the water authority sustainability goals, such as becoming climate-neutral in the long term.

-Noorderzijlvest wants to apply sustainability as much as possible in its daily work.
-Together with Drents Overijsselse Delta, the water authority recently re-tendered water authority purchase of sustainable diesel.
-Future Fuels emerged as the winning party.
+Noorderzijlvest aims to incorporate sustainability into its daily operations as much as possible.
+Together with Drents Overijsselse Delta, the water authority recently re-tendered water authority procurement of sustainable diesel.
+Future Fuels emerged as the winning coach.

-"In addition to using sustainable diesel for all our own equipment in the field, we also encourage the parties working for us 'in the field' to use the same fuel," explains Herman Beerda, member of the executive board.
-"So, in addition to water authority tractors, cranes, and mowing boats, this also water authority to contractors' and agricultural contractors' machines and the tankers that transport our sewage sludge from sewage treatment plants.
-Our water authority 640,000 liters of diesel per year.
-That makes a significant difference in CO2 emissions."
+“In addition to using sustainable diesel for all our own field equipment, we also encourage the parties working for us ‘in the field’ to use the same fuel,” explains board member Herman Beerda.
+“So in addition to the water authority tractors, cranes, and dredgers, this also water authority machinery from contractors and service providers, as well as the tanker trucks that transport our sewage sludge from wastewater treatment plants.
+Our water authority 640,000 litre per year.
+That makes a significant difference in CO2 emissions.”

 Fully circular

 The HVO100 diesel used by the water authorities is made entirely from used cooking oil, making it a circular product.
 This sustainable diesel reduces CO2 emissions.
-It also requires less urea solution to be used as an additive to reduce nitrogen oxide emissions from the exhausts of heavy diesel vehicles.
+It also requires less urea solution to be added to reduce nitrogen oxide emissions from the exhausts of heavy-duty diesel vehicles.

-To encourage companies and organizations that water authority want to) carry out assignments for the water authority to emit less CO₂, Noorderzijlvest uses the CO₂ performance ladder.
-Suppliers who ensure lower emissions can gain an advantage in tenders.
+To encourage companies and organizations that water authority wish to) bid on contracts for the water authority to emit less CO2, Noorderzijlvest uses the CO2 Performance Ladder.
+Bidders who ensure lower emissions can gain an advantage in tenders.

-The Noorderzijlvest Water Authority and its partners are working on the Lauwersmeer dike using sustainable equipment.
+Noorderzijlvest Water Authority its partners are using sustainable equipment to work on the Lauwersmeer dike.

-The Noorderzijlvest Water Authority and its partners are working on the Lauwersmeer dike using sustainable equipment.
+Noorderzijlvest Water Authority its partners are using sustainable equipment to work on the Lauwersmeer dike.